harness/developer-hub/kb/reference-architectures/ccm/Creating CCM Cloud Connectors At Scale/ccm-connectors-via-code-repo-and-iacm.md

 #### Define Variables

-The AWS authentication is taken care of via the OIDC connector defined above, but what still needs to be done is the Harness authentication.
+The AWS authentication is handled via the OIDC connector defined above, but Harness authentication still needs to be configured.
 To define the Harness authentication, we need to define two environment variables: Harness account id and Harness platform API key.

 For the Harness platform API Key, you'll need to:

 1. Create a service account
 2. Give the service account account admin for all resources including child scopes.
 This is overpermissive.
 If you want, you can also create a custom role that only has connector admin.
 3. Create an API key, then a token.
 Copy the token value
-4. Createa a new secret with the token
+4. Create a a new secret with the token

 ![](../../static/service-account-iacm-connectors.png)